-Curriculum Topics: Communities in Canada, 1780-1850 (3), Living and Working in Ontario (3), Political and Physical Regions of Canada (4), The Role of Government and Responsible Citizenship (5)
+Curriculum Topics: Communities in Canada, 1780-1850 (3); Living and Working in Ontario (3); Political and Physical Regions of Canada (4); The Role of Government and Responsible Citizenship (5)

-Program Components: Students will explore historic downtown Hamilton with a staff-led tour where they will compare and contrast what exists today with the Hamilton of the past.
-Students will use primary sources of maps and archival photos to explore the decisions of city planning and to create their own Hamilton city block.
+Program Components: Students will explore historic downtown Hamilton during a staff-led tour and will compare and contrast what exists today with the Hamilton of the past.
+Students will use primary sources such as maps and archival photos to explore the decisions of city planning and will create their own Hamilton city block.